egorsivenko/quarkus-sample-app/README.md

 It provides a complete solution for managing user consent, generating secure tokens, and handling various OAuth 2.0 grant types.
 <br><br>
 Built with security and flexibility, K1te Auth Server offers a comprehensive set of endpoints for authorization, token management, and OpenID Connect discovery.
-The server is designed to be production-ready with features like PKCE (Proof Key for Code Exchange) support and robust token handling.
+The server is designed to be production-ready, with features such as support for PKCE (Proof Key for Code Exchange) and robust token handling.

 ---